Large deviations for a class of tempered subordinators and their inverse processes: Non-central moderate deviations (for )

 \end{itemize} \end{remark}

 \begin{remark} The results presented in this section concern the increments of the process.
-However analogue results can be presented for the marginal random variables of the process at the times $t_1,\ldots,t_m$.
+However we can derive analogue results for the finite dimensional distributions of the subordinator.
 The idea is to combine the above propositions and a suitable transformation of the involved random vectors with the continuous function